Who is Credit Systems of the Fox Valley?

 Should I contact or pay Credit Systems of the Fox Valley?

 Nothing good can come from speaking to a third-party collection agency on the phone.
 And making payments on the debt will reset the clock.
 As a result, it could harm your credit rather than improve it.
 However, sometimes it’s better just to pay the collection account, especially if it’s new, and you’re certain that it’s legit.

 The best way to deal with Credit Systems of the Fox Valley is to work with a credit repair professional.
 They delete millions of negative items every year from companies like Credit Systems of the Fox Valley for millions of clients nationwide.

 And they may be able to help you too.

 Will Credit Systems of the Fox Valley sue me or garnish my wages?

 It’s possible, but if you work with a law firm like Lexington Law, you have nothing to worry about.
-They will help you dispute the collection account and possibly remove it from your credit report.
+They will help you dispute the collection account with the credit bureaus and possibly remove it from your credit report.
 It’s also quite possible that you may never hear from or have to deal with Credit Systems of the Fox Valley again.